-After the first interaction, Coaches and Case Planners should work together not only when there is a crisis but should collaborate to celebrate the young person as well.
+Remember that Coaches and MAAP and Close to Home teams should work together not only when there is a crisis but should collaborate around their goals and celebrate the young person.

-The Coach should also attend the Family Team Conferences and build a rapport with any other adults in the young person's life - including his/her therapist, or health care coordinator.
+The Coach should also attend team meetings, which take place at least twice per year, and build a rapport with any other adults in the young person's life - including his/her therapist, or health care coordinator.
 If there is regular communication between the Coach and the various adults in that young person's life, then these adults can work together as a team, surrounding the young person with a network of support.
-It can also help prevent crises from happening; if a Case Planer or other staff has important information related to that young person's safety, mental health, physical health, or well-being that they can share with the Coach, the Coach can use that information to help address the situation and provide social-emotional support to the young person.
+It can also help prevent crises from happening; if other staff has important information related to that young person's safety, mental health, physical health, or well-being that they can share with the Coach, the Coach can use that information to help address the situation and provide social-emotional support to the young person.